Robg815/tire_plug/README.md

 This resource is open-source and free to use under the MIT License.
 Proper credit is appreciated.

 💬 Support
-For help or questions, open an issue on the GitHub repository or join the Smokey City RP Discord (link coming soon).
+For help or questions, open an issue on the GitHub repository or join the Smokey City RP Discord (https://discord.gg/sja6DH79kq)